 Figure 1.
-A Nios II system implemented on the DE2 board.
+A Nios II System implemented on a DE-series board.

-The Nios II processor and the interfaces needed to connect to other chips on the DE2 board are implemented in the Cyclone II FPGA chip.
+The Nios II processor and the interfaces needed to connect to other chips on DE-series boards are implemented in Cyclone-series FPGA chips.
 These components are interconnected by means of the interconnection network called the Avalon Switch Fabric.
-The memory blocks in the Cyclone II device can be used to provide an on-chip memory for the Nios II processor.
-The SRAM, SDRAM and Flash memory chips on the DE2 board are accessed through the appropriate interfaces.
+The memory blocks in the Cyclone-series device can be used to provide an onchip memory for the Nios II processor.
+The SRAM, SSRAM, SDRAM and Flash memory chips may be accessed through the appropriate interfaces if they are supported on the DE-series board.
 Parallel and serial input/output interfaces provide typical I/O ports used in computer systems.
-A special JTAG UART interface is used to connect to the circuitry that provides a Universal Serial Bus (USB) link to the host computer to which the DE2 board is connected.
+A special JTAG UART interface is used to connect to the circuitry that provides a Universal Serial Bus (USB) link to the host computer to which the DE-series board is connected.
 This circuitry and the associated software is called the USB-Blaster.
 Another module, called the JTAG Debug module, is provided to allow the host computer to control the Nios II system.
 It makes it possible to perform operations such as downloading programs into memory, starting and stopping execution, setting breakpoints, and collecting real-time execution trace data.

 Since all parts of the Nios II system implemented on the FPGA chip are defined by using a hardware description language, a knowledgeable user could write such code to implement any part of the system.
-This would be an onnerous and time consuming task.
+This would be an onerous and time consuming task.
 Instead, one can use the SOPC Builder to implement a desired system simply by choosing the required components and specifying the parameters needed to make each component fit the overall requirements of the system.
 In this tutorial, we will illustrate the capability of the SOPC Builder by designing a very simple system.
 The same approach is used to design large systems.